LzbnAndr313/bluetti2mqtt/bluetti2mqtt/DOCS.md

 # Bluetti2MQTT

+## **NOTE: The [bluetti_mqtt](https://github.com/warhammerkid/bluetti_mqtt) repo has not been updated recently and no longer compiles.
+This addon  now uses a [fork](https://github.com/LzbnAndr313/bluetti2mqtt) by [LzbnAndr313](https://github.com/LzbnAndr313) until the original repo is updated.
+Please only update to this version if you are experiencing issues or need the additional functonality in the changes above.**

 MQTT bridge between Bluetti and Home Assistant.

-This is a simple Home Assistant add-on for [bluetti_mqtt](https://github.com/warhammerkid/bluetti_mqtt).
+This is a simple Home Assistant add-on for [bluetti_mqtt](https://github.com/LzbnAndr313/bluetti_mqtt).

-This add-on was created as an easy method to get Bluetti data into Home Assistant, without having to setup [bluetti_mqtt](https://github.com/warhammerkid/bluetti_mqtt) on a separate device.
+This add-on was created as an easy method to get Bluetti data into Home Assistant, without having to setup [bluetti_mqtt](https://github.com/LzbnAndr313/bluetti_mqtt) on a separate device.

 ___